ash/raku-course/essentials/conditional-checks/else/index.md

 {% include menu.html %}

-An `if` block can be combined with an `else` block, which is run when the condition is not satisfied.
+An `if` block can be followed by an `else` block, which is run when the condition is not satisfied.

 ```raku
 my $t = 36.6;